-- Clear curriculum goals and Indiana academic standards that specify what students should know and be able to do as a result of instruction at each grade level in each subject area; - Instructional strategies aligned with curriculum goals and assessments that meet the learning needs and learning styles of students; - Assessments that allow students to demonstrate that they have achieved the curriculum goals and met the academic standards in a variety of ways; - Appropriate materials and Indiana Academic Standards resources, including adopted textbooks; - Homework that is meaningful and challenging and that reinforces and extends learning; - Academic opportunities for students to excel through curricular and competitive participation; - Academic support for all students to achieve curriculum goals and meet academic standards; and - Expectation that students will attend school on every scheduled school day so that they can achieve academic goals and meet academic standards.
+- Clear curriculum goals and Indiana academic standards that specify what students should know and be able to do as a result of instruction at each grade level in each subject area; - Instructional strategies aligned with curriculum goals and assessments that meet the learning needs and learning styles of students; - Assessments that allow students to demonstrate that they have achieved the curriculum goals and met the academic standards in a variety of ways; - Appropriate materials and Indiana Academic Standards resources, including adopted textbooks; - Homework that is meaningful and challenging and that reinforces and extends learning; - Eligibility requirements for students participating in extracurricular activities in grades 6-12. - Academic opportunities for students to excel through curricular and competitive participation; - Academic support for all students to achieve curriculum goals and meet academic standards; and - Expectation that students will attend school on every scheduled school day so that they have the opportunity to achieve academic goals and meet academic standards.